Applied Art vs Fine Art

 “Most of the true collectors look for artists with a unique and identifiable style/narrative…”

-There’s a substantial amount of information on this website.
-Why should you read it?
+A substantial amount of information is presented on this site.
+Why should you study it?

-Because the information on this site will give you a thorough understanding of my fifty year design journey.
-It will help you understand me, my motivation, and my work which falls into the category of applied art.
+Because it will give you a thorough understanding of my fifty year design journey.
+It will help you understand me, my motivation, and my work.

 I am the only cryptographer working in the physical or digital realm using linear graphics, my trademark, to unveil a traditional substitution cipher and RGB identification to reveal the hidden secrets within a single-layer raster file.